transitland/www-transit-land/how-it-works/datastore/schedules.md

 ---
-title: Schedules
+title: Querying schedules using the Datastore API
 layout: documentation
 ---

 ![GTFS schematic](/images/schedule-api/ScheduleAPI_Chart_Final1.png)

-First [read a blog post introducing the Transitland Datastore schedule API](/news/2015/11/13/schedule-api.html) and how it collapsed the many elements of a schedule in GTFS (pictured above) into a much simpler to query entity, called the `ScheduleStopPair`, which is documented below.
+First [read a blog post introducing the Transitland Datastore schedule API](/news/2015/11/13/schedule-api.html) and how it collapsed the many elements of a schedule in [GTFS](/how-it-works/glossary/#gtfs) (pictured above) into a much simpler to query entity, called the `ScheduleStopPair`, which is documented below.

 ---